mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 are unimportant so long as the threat to the herd is eliminated and crews will obey an order to fight to the last if necessary.
-This willingness is often mistaken for fanaticism but in truth it is a facet of the K’kree psyche.
+This willingness is often mistaken for fanaticism but in truth it is a facet of the K'kree psyche.
 Life is worthless without the herd and dying to protect it is preferable to being cast out for disobedience or seeing the herd destroyed.

-Most K’kree warships are large for their role and tend to be well-armored at the expense of manoeuvrability and even firepower.
+Most K'kree warships are large for their role and tend to be well-armored at the expense of manoeuvrability and even firepower.
 Internal compartmentalization is generally poor, due to the need for large crewmembers to move around and maintain physical contact with one another.
-Coupled with the difficulty of getting such a large creature into a vacc suit quickly, this makes K’kree ships more susceptible to damage than those of other species.
+Coupled with the difficulty of getting such a large creature into a vacc suit quickly, this makes K'kree ships more susceptible to damage than those of other species.

-As a result, K’kree naval architects favor standoff weapons such as missiles and remote-controlled fighter craft.
-Not only does this permit an enemy to be engaged before it can close to decisive range but a ship that is shooting at missiles and fighters is not putting holes in the parent vessel’s hull.
+As a result, K'kree naval architects favor standoff weapons such as missiles and remote-controlled fighter craft.
+Not only does this permit an enemy to be engaged before it can close to decisive range but a ship that is shooting at missiles and fighters is not putting holes in the parent vessel's hull.
 Some observers have suggested that faster and more lightly armored vessels would be better suited to this style of combat, enabling them to stay at long range, but there is no sign of a move towards such designs.
-This is partly due to the difficulties of producing a large vessel with enough thrust to be an agile combatant and partly because K’kree ships have always been built this way.
+This is partly due to the difficulties of producing a large vessel with enough thrust to be an agile combatant and partly because K'kree ships have always been built this way.

-For short-ranged combat K’kree prefer large, powerful weapons mounted in bays and barbettes rather than turrets.
+For short-ranged combat K'kree prefer large, powerful weapons mounted in bays and barbettes rather than turrets.
 Turreted weaponry is mounted on most ships

 for close defence but as usual overkill is the preferred option.
-Besides, bay mounts allow a team of K’kree to work together.
+Besides, bay mounts allow a team of K'kree to work together.
 Control of barbettes and turrets is normally centralised in one or more chambers, again allowing crew to work in proximity to one another.

 **Naval Organization**
-The K’kree space forces, like their armies, follow a feudal pattern.
+The K'kree space forces, like their armies, follow a feudal pattern.
 Few leaders below the rank of Steppelord have significant naval forces of their own, although many have a few ships for transportation and diplomatic